What Is Morning Anxiety, And How Can Improving Sleep Help?

 Know when to reach out for professional help

 While some anxiety can be an expected part of life, if your morning anxiety interferes with your sleep patterns, shapes your whole day and all your interactions, or causes functional impairment in one or more areas of your life, you may be living with an anxiety disorder.
-It can be important to reach out to your doctor or a licensed mental health professional if you believe this may be the case.
+It can be important to reach out to your doctor or a licensed mental health professional if you believe you may have an anxiety disorder.

 Takeaway